DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## Moran I statistic       Expectation          Variance
 ##        0.19958513       -0.05555556        0.01851956
 ```

 As we can see, all years except 2007 exhibit global spatial autocorrelation using a significance level of $p-value$ < 0.05.

 ### Geary's C {-}

 Geary's C is an attempt to determine if adjacent observations of the same phenomenon are correlated locally.
-We will use this statistics to check for local clusters in our study area.
+We use this statistics to check for local clusters in our study area.
 The results are very similar to those made by the Global Moran's I. 2007 does not exhibit spatial autocorrelation.